 An SR_PPDU is a PPDU transmitted during an SRP Opportunity by an HE STA when SRP conditions for SRP-based spatial reuse operation are satisfied.

-The SRP Decision Window is a period of time with a duration equal to aSIFSTime + aRxPHYStartDelay + (2 x aSlotTime) that ends at the time of receipt of the PHY-RXSTART.indication of a DSRP_PPDU or TSRP_PPDU.
+The SRP Decision Window is a period of time with a duration equal to aSIFSTime + aRxPHYStartDelay + (2 x aSlotTime) that ends at the time of receipt of the PHY-RXSTART.indication of a TSRP_PPDU.

 25.9.3.1 DSRP_PPDU-based spatial reuse initiation